gagolews/stringi/devel/sphinx/rapi/stri_width.rst

 Details
 ~~~~~~~

 The Unicode standard does not formalize the notion of a character width.
-Roughly based on https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c and the UAX #11 we proceed as follows.
+Roughly based on https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c, https://github.com/nodejs/node/blob/master/src/node_i18n.cc, and UAX #11 we proceed as follows.
 The following code points are of width 0:

 -  code points with general category (see `stringi-search-charclass <about_search_charclass.html>`__) ``Me``, ``Mn``, and ``Cf``),